 No. Tipmont does not offer at-home solar installations.
 Instead, our Community Solar program offers green energy for your home while avoiding expensive upfront installation and ongoing maintenance costs.

 However, solar panels may still be a good fit for your home.
-If you choose to proceed with installing at-home solar on your home, please read the following information and Tipmont's Net Metering policy.
+If you choose to proceed with installing at-home solar on your home, please read the following information.